RetroReversing/retroReversing/categories/misc/Books.md

 There were some excellent books released by **Waite Group Press** [^1] such as the **Black Art of Macintosh Game Programming** and the **OpenGL SuperBible** which were both cutting-edge at the time.

-Also the author **Joe Gradecki** released two books this year in the **NetWarriors** series, one an update to his book last yeae but this time in C++ and the other a guide to online resources, which would be very interesting to read now-adays, although most links would now be long dead.
+Also the author **Joe Gradecki** released two books this year in the **NetWarriors** series, one an update to his book last year but this time in C++ and the other a guide to online resources, which would be very interesting to read nowadays, although most links would now be long dead.

 Title | Author | Software | Notes
 ---|---|---|---